zzhmtxxhh/CMPUT379_assign_1/readme.md

 6. When a message is received, it enters the signal handler.
 While it is in there, signals SIGUSR1 and SIGUSR2 are blocked.
 Once the signal has been handled, the program returns to its place in the main function, and continues where it left off.

 7. The only signal we used other than SIGUSR1 and SIGUSR2 was SIGALRM.
-We used SIGALRM to time the intervals within which a bit is received.
+We used SIGALRM to time the intervals within which SIGUSR1's are received.

 8. We saved CPU by leaving the program promptly after the user quits by input ".".